MSaldana362/balance-edu-mip/README.md

-# balance-edu-mip
+# Balance EduMiP
-Repository for revisit of EduMiP project
+Revisiting the EduMiP projct from MAE 144